 - Theme A: Living together in the UK.
-This unit looks at the make-up and dynamics of modern society, what it means to be British, the rights and responsibilities of those living in the UK and how these have changed in time as well as the role of the local and national government in providing for the needs of the diverse communities that exist in the UK. - Theme B: Democracy in the UK.
-This unit aims to give you an understanding of the political process within the UK, and the different roles and responsibilities of those who hold power within the British political system. - Theme C: Law and justice.
-Here we study the nature of the justice system, laws and crime, the role of citizens, the police, courts and prisons in keeping this country safe. - Theme D: Power and influence These lessons will have a global aspect and you will cover the nature of international laws, treaties and agreements that the UK is signed up to, as well as the leadership role that the UK has in the world. - Theme E: Taking citizenship action- The final unit will put into practice the knowledge and skills you have developed throughout the course to resolve an issue or bring about change as you take on a project of your choice in the community.
+This unit Explore modern British society, the rights and responsibilities of citizens, and how communities are supported by local and national government. - Theme B: Democracy in the UK.
+This unit aims to help you understand how the country is run, the role of Parliament and political leaders, and how voting and activism shape decisions. - Theme C: Law and justice.
+Here we learn about the justice system, including the role of the police, courts, and prisons in maintaining law and order. - Theme D: Power and influence These lessons will have a global aspect and we examine the UK's role on the global stage, from international agreements to world leadership. - Theme E: Taking citizenship action- Put your learning into practice!
+Work on a project of your choice to create real change in your school or local community.